Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: INTRODUCTION

 The deployment of machine learning (ML) models in safety-critical domains, such as autonomous driving and medical diagnostics, increases the risk of adversarial threats, especially {data poisoning attacks}.
-In such attacks, an adversary deliberately injects crafted perturbations into the {training dataset} to subvert the model's behavior, degrade performance, or break the safety requirements at test-time~\cite{biggio2012poisoning,shafahi2018poison,koh2017understanding}.
+In such attacks, an adversary deliberately injects crafted perturbations into the {training data set} to subvert the model's behavior, degrade performance, or violate safety requirements at test-time~\cite{biggio2012poisoning,shafahi2018poison,koh2017understanding}.
+In many real-world pipelines, training data is sourced and refreshed through a broader data supply chain (e.g., third-party datasets, labeling/annotation workflows, or periodic retraining on newly collected data), which can be influenced upstream within a bounded corruption budget \cite{goldblum2023dataset,carlini2024poisoning}.
 These attacks exploit the training pipeline, embedding backdoors or stealth vulnerabilities that can persist unnoticed and trigger failures in mission critical applications~\cite{carlini2024poisoning,schwarzschild2021toxic}.

 Although a variety of defenses have been proposed to mitigate data poisoning attacks, ranging from detecting and removing poisoned samples to modifying training strategies for robustness, these approaches are largely heuristic and remain vulnerable to sophisticated adaptive attacks \cite{goldblum2023dataset, koh2022stronger, shafahi2018poison, huang2020metapoison}.
 This highlights the need to develop {formal robustness certificates} that guarantee that the predictions of a model remain unchanged by poisoning.